galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 ## Visualization of the differentially expressed genes

-We would like now to create a heatmap of the normalized counts for each sample for the most differentially expressed genes.
+We would like now to extract the most differentially expressed because of the treatment. and then visualize them using an heatmap of the normalized counts and also the z-score for each sample.

 We proceed in several steps
 - Extract the most differentially expressed genes using the DESeq2 summary file
 - Extract the normalized counts for these genes for each sample, using the normalized count file generated by DESeq2
 - Plot the heatmap of the normalized counts
+- Compute the Z score of the normalized counts
+- Plot the heatmap of the Z score of the genes

 > ### {% icon hands_on %} Hands-on: Extract the most differentially expressed genes
 >
-> 1. **Filter** {% icon tool %}: Extract genes with a significant change in gene expression (adjusted *p*-value below 0.05) between treated and untreated samples, using the Filter data on any column using simple expressions tool
+> 1. **Filter** {% icon tool %} to extract genes with a significant change in gene expression (adjusted *p*-value below 0.05) between treated and untreated samples
->    - "Filter" to the DESeq2 result file
+>    - {% icon param-file %} *"Filter"*: the `DESeq2 result file`
->    - "With following condition" to `c7<0.05`
+>    - *"With following condition"*: `c7<0.05`
 >
 >    > ### {% icon question %} Question
 >    >